CAIRNepal/wordpress-certificate-verifier-plugin/README.md

 ## Installation

 1. Download the plugin files
-2. Upload the plugin folder to the `/wp-content/plugins/` directory
+2. Zip `certificate-verifier` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. On the WordPress admin, add new plugin and upload the compressed plugin
-4. The plugin will automatically create the required database table
+3. Activate the plugin
 ## Usage

 ### Admin Interface